 At all times Review email correspondence regularly and keep contact information up to date.
 Important information and updates will be communicated by email.
 Students are responsible for becoming familiar with academic regulations and deadlines and are encouraged to contact the Student Success Officer with any concerns.
 Students are required to use their assigned SNP email address for all communication.
-July 4, 2023 Course Registration open Remains available to Course registration opens by appointment, available until September 20.
-Registration Deadline Contact Lee-ann Blackbird at lee-ann.blackbird@snpolytechnic.com. of September 21.
-August 15 Clear Conditional Offers of Admission Or as noted on Letter Students with Conditional Admission must clear all conditions by the of Acceptance deadline indicated on their Letter of Acceptance.
+July 2, 2024 Course Registration open Remains available to Course registration opens by appointment, available until September 18.
+Registration Deadline Contact Lee-ann Blackbird at lee-ann.blackbird@snpolytechnic.com . of September 18.
+August 15 Clear Conditional Offers of Admission Or as noted on Letter Students with Conditional Admission must -meet all conditions by the of Acceptance deadline indicated on their Letter of Acceptance.
 Failure to do so will result in cancellation of registration.
-Please inquire with the Student Success Officer well in advance of the deadline if you have concerns.
-August 31 Student Orientation - Six Nations Campus, university programs.
-Student Handbook to be available for pick up.
-September 4 Statutory Holiday - Labour Day No classes, offices are closed.
-September 5 Student Orientation - Brantford Campus, College & Trades.
-September 5 Classes start First day of classes, pending individual class schedules.
-September 20 Last day to Register in programs or Revise course selection without financial penalty.
+If you have concerns, contact the Student Success Officer before the deadline.
+August 29 Student Orientation - Six Nations Campus, university programs.
+September 2 Statutory Holiday - Labour Day No classes, offices are closed.
+September 3 Classes start First day of classes, pending individual class schedules.
+September 18 Last day to Register in programs or Revise course selection without financial penalty.
 To register, please call Six Nations Polytechnic at 519-445-0023. \$ Last day to provide confirmation of Funding Sponsor. \$ Fall Term payment due in full for self-funded students.
-September 21 SNP Board Annual General Meeting See page 4 re: Student Representative opportunity October 2 Truth and Reconciliation Day Observance - No classes, SNP closed.
-October 3 Fall Term payment due in full for students receiving OSAP.
-October 9 Statutory Holiday - Thanksgiving No classes, offices are closed.
-October 10 - 13 Mid-term Break No classes held, SNP offices remain open.
+September 19 SNP Board Annual General Meeting Student Representative opportunity, if interested refer to page 4.
+September 30 Statutory Holiday - National Truth & Reconciliation Day - No classes, offices are closed.
+October 1 Fall Term payment due in full for students receiving OSAP.
+October 14 Statutory Holiday - Thanksgiving No classes, offices are closed.
+October 15 - 18 Mid-term Break No classes held, SNP offices remain open.